Tyler O'Neill Player Props: Cardinals vs. Giants

 - O'Neill is batting .254 with three doubles, two home runs and five walks.

-- O'Neill has picked up a hit in 13 of 20 games this year, with multiple hits four times.
+- O'Neill has reached base via a hit in 14 games this year (of 21 played), and had multiple hits in four of those games.

-- He has hit a home run in two of 20 games played this year, and in 2.8% of his plate appearances.
+- He has gone deep in two of 21 games played this season, and in 2.6% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.